 Critics also point out that parental alienation cases are extremely subjective, meaning that the same facts and same court presentation can lead to widely different outcomes depending on the judge.
 Another problem is that there is dispute within the medical community regarding whether parental alienation is even a real mental disorder.
 Some child advocate organizations believe that parental alienation amounts to “court-licensed abuse.”

 Child custody disputes can be difficult and emotional even without claims of parental alienation.
-A family law attorney will sometimes suggest to a parent that mediation may be a preferable way to resolve one instead of having the decision made by a judge who will likely be unfamiliar with the family dynamics.
+A attorney will sometimes suggest to a parent that mediation may be a preferable way to resolve one instead of having the decision made by a judge who will likely be unfamiliar with the family dynamics.

 Source: ABC News, “Are Some Divorcing Parents Brainwashing Their Children?
 The Controversial Idea of Parental Alienation,” Lauren Pearle, April 8, 2016